Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Introduction

 \section{Introduction}

-The James Webb Space Telescope (JWST) recently opened a new window to the Universe, with its unprecedented sensitivity and angular resolution at near-infrared (NIR) wavelengths.
+The James Webb Space Telescope (JWST) recently opened a new window to the Universe with unprecedented sensitivity and angular resolution at near-infrared (NIR) wavelengths.
 The public release of the JWST Early Release Observations (ERO) and the Director’s Discretionary Early Release Science Programs (DD-ERS) have unlocked new searches for the faintest, rarest, and most distant galaxies ever found.
-Notably, the high sensitivity of the NIRCam instrument (\citealt{NIRCAM}) and its wavelength coverage (reaching up to $\sim5$\micron{}) is ideal for the identification of candidate galaxies at redshifts above ten.
-To date, several $z>10$ galaxy candidates have been reported \citep{Adams2022a,Atek2022,Castellano2022,Donnan2022,Finkelstein2022,morishita22,Naidu2022,Yan2022} in the public extragalactic fields conducted with the NIRCam camera, including the Cosmic Evolution Early Release Science (CEERS) Survey (Finkelstein et al. in prep), the GLASS-JWST survey (\citealt{Treu2022a}), and the observations around the galaxy cluster SMACS J0723.3-7327 taken as part of the JWST-ERO.
-The unexpected abundance of high-redshift galaxies -- particularly at bright luminosities -- has been suggested to be in tension with predictions from widely-adopted galaxy formation models \cite[e.g.,][]{Boylan-Kolchin2022,FPD2022,Finkelstein2022,Harikane2022,MTT2022}.
+Notably, the high sensitivity of the NIRCam instrument (\citealt{NIRCAM}) and its wavelength coverage (reaching up to $\sim5$\micron{}) { make NIRCam} ideal for the identification of candidate galaxies at redshifts above ten.
+To date, several $z>10$ galaxy candidates have been reported \citep{Adams2022a,Atek2022,Castellano2022,Donnan2022,Finkelstein2022,morishita22,Naidu2022,Yan2022} in the public extragalactic fields conducted with the NIRCam camera, including the Cosmic Evolution Early Release Science (CEERS) Survey \citep{Finkelstein2022CEERS}, the GLASS-JWST survey (\citealt{Treu2022a}), and the observations around the galaxy cluster SMACS J0723.3-7327 taken as part of the JWST-ERO.
+The unexpected abundance of high-redshift galaxies -- particularly at bright luminosities -- { could} be in tension with predictions from widely-adopted galaxy formation models \cite[e.g.,][]{Boylan-Kolchin2022,FPD2022,Finkelstein2022,Harikane2022,Labbe2022,MTT2022}.

-It is important to stress, however, that {\it none} of the $z>10$ candidates discovered by JWST have been spectroscopically confirmed to date and that the robustness of some of them have been called into question (e.g. \citealt{Naidu2022b,Zavala2022a}).
+It is important to stress, however, that {\it none} of the $z>10$ candidates discovered by JWST have been spectroscopically confirmed to date { \citep{Fujimoto2022,Yoon2022}} and that the robustness of some of them have been called into question (e.g., \citealt{Naidu2022b,Zavala2022a}).
 Spectroscopic confirmation is thus necessary to measure the current tension between models and observations.